Back to Blog

 1. Lenders May Ask About Relationship Agreements

-When you apply for a mortgage jointly, the lender assesses both applicants’ income, debts, credit history—and sometimes, their financial arrangements.
-While a prenup won’t directly affect your borrowing power, some banks may ask if there is a contracting out agreement in place, especially if one partner is contributing a significantly larger deposit.
+When applying for a joint mortgage, lenders assess both applicants' income, debts, and credit history-and sometimes their financial arrangements.
+While a prenup won't directly affect borrowing power, banks may inquire about contracting out agreements, particularly if one partner contributes a significantly larger deposit.

-A well-drafted agreement can help demonstrate to the lender that both parties understand their responsibilities, particularly if the relationship ends during the mortgage term.
+A well-drafted agreement demonstrates to lenders that both parties understand their responsibilities, especially if the relationship ends during the mortgage term.

 2. It Can Help Avoid Future Disputes Over Property Ownership

-One of the most common complications in mortgage applications is confusion over who owns what.
-If only one partner is named on the property title, or if one is contributing most of the deposit, a prenup can clearly state these terms.
+Common mortgage complications involve confusion over ownership.
+If only one partner is named on the property title or one contributes most of the deposit, a prenup can clearly state these terms.

-Having this in writing can prevent disputes that might otherwise require refinancing, selling the property, or even legal proceedings.
-From a bank’s perspective, a clear ownership structure is lower risk.
+Having this documented prevents disputes that might otherwise require refinancing, selling the property, or legal proceedings.
+From a bank's perspective, a clear ownership structure represents lower risk.

 3. It Protects Family Contributions and Inheritance

-It’s not unusual for parents to gift or lend money to help their adult children buy a home.
-A prenup can protect these contributions, especially if they were intended for one person, not the couple as a whole.
-This can make family members more comfortable with supporting a house purchase—and might help you pull together that all-important deposit.
+Parents often gift or lend money to help adult children buy homes.
+A prenup can protect these contributions, especially if they were intended for one person, not the couple.
+This can make family members more comfortable supporting a house purchase and help assemble the deposit.

 4. It Encourages Financial Transparency

-Getting a mortgage together means sharing your financial lives.
-A prenup involves legal advice and full disclosure of each person’s assets, liabilities, and income.
-This process can help couples get on the same page financially, make better decisions together, and avoid surprises later.
+Obtaining a mortgage together means sharing financial lives.
+A prenup involves legal advice and full disclosure of each person's assets, liabilities, and income.
+This process helps couples align financially, make better decisions together, and avoid future surprises.

 Why a Prenup is a Good Idea-Even If You're Madly in Love

-Nobody enters into a relationship planning for it to end.
-But legal agreements like prenups aren’t about pessimism—they’re about pragmatism.
-Relationships can change, and having a contracting out agreement in place ensures both parties are protected and aware of their rights and responsibilities from day one.
+Nobody enters relationships planning for them to end.
+Legal agreements like prenups aren't about pessimism-they're about pragmatism.
+Relationships can change, and having a contracting out agreement ensures both parties are protected and aware of their rights and responsibilities from day one.

 • One or both partners own property or businesses prior to the relationship